 Echo Vascular Technician: Job Duties and Requirements

-The body's blood circulation system is the focus of the Echo Vascular Technician.
-Most Echo Vascular Technicians, commonly known by the titles of 'vascular technologist' or 'vascular sonographer,' go to community colleges for a two-year associate's degree, while the rest earn baccalaureates in four years.
+The body's blood circulation system is the focus of the echo vascular technician.
+Most echo vascular technicians, commonly known by the titles of 'vascular technologist' or 'vascular sonographer,' go to community colleges for a two-year associate's degree, while the rest earn baccalaureates in four years.
+Keep reading to further explore the requirements and benefits of this occupation.

-The Echo Vascular Tech's main responsibility is to execute tests (oftentimes, during surgery and post-surgery) to monitor the components of artery function, states the federal Bureau of Labor Statistics' (BLS, www.bls.gov) website.
+The echo vascular tech's main responsibility is to execute tests (oftentimes, during surgery and post-surgery) to monitor the components of artery function, states the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 These components include the patient's pulse, blood flow, blood pressure, oxygen saturation, and circulation in the brain, abdomen, and periphery.
-Once the tests are completed and their data compiled, the Vascular Tech summarizes conclusions derived from the data, then presents them to the physician.
+Once the tests are completed and their data compiled, the vascular tech summarizes conclusions derived from the data, then presents them to the physician.

 How to Become an Echo Vascular Technician

-Diagnostic medical sonographers (which includes Echo Vascular Technicians) can earn from a one-year certificate to a four-year bachelor's degree, according to CAAHEP, the Commission on Accreditation of Allied Health Education Programs.
+Echo vascular techs can earn from a one-year certificate to a four-year bachelor's degree, according to CAAHEP, the Commission on Accreditation of Allied Health Education Programs.
 As of October 2013, the CAAHEP lists 60 accredited vascular sonography programs in the U.S. (www.caahep.org).

-Because medical technology improvements have eschewed invasive procedures in favor of less expensive noninvasive ones, Vascular Techs are able to pinpoint vascular disease earlier, which means more job availability.
-The BLS reported in May 2012 that the median annual salary for cardiovascular technologists, including Vascular Techs, was $52,070.
+Because medical technology improvements have eschewed invasive procedures in favor of less expensive noninvasive ones, vascular techs are able to pinpoint vascular disease earlier, which means more job availability and a projection of much faster than average job growth of 30% through 2022.
+The BLS reported in May 2012 that the median annual salary for cardiovascular technologists, including vascular techs, was $52,070.

 Related to Echo Vascular Technician: Job Duties and Requirements